 - number of firms and individuals involved in production and use of pesticides;

 The report uses the best available information from the public domain and proprietary sources.
 However, the numbers in the reports represent approximate values rather than precise values with known statistical properties.

 Previous versions of this report are available in EPA's web archive.
-Search EPA ArchiveYou may need Adobe Reader to view files on this page.
+Search EPA ArchiveYou may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Pesticides Industry Sales and Usage 2008 - 2012 Market Estimates (PDF)(32 pp, 790 K, January 2017)